jasonpatrickellykrause/istio-training/labs/13-wasm-extensions.md

 The build command should run successfully, and it should generate a file called `main.wasm`.

-We'll use `getenvoy` to run a local Envoy instance to test the extension we've built.
+We'll use `func-e` to run a local Envoy instance to test the extension we've built.

 First, we need an Envoy config that will configure the extension: